jkatofsky/melodia/README.md

 Passing the aux, virtually: a web app that enables real-time collaboration on a queue of music with your friends.

-Made in 36 hours for the McHacks 8 hackathon by Josh Katofsky and Adam Gmell.
+Started during the McHacks 8 hackathon, with further features in development.

 Built with: